 Town & Country Glass company provides solutions for the full spectrum of residential and commercial glass repair and installation needs.
-Our West Linn glass shop is staffed by expert glaziers ready to assist you.
+Serving West Linn, our glass shop located in Portland, Oregon is staffed by expert glaziers ready to assist you.
 Learn more below, or give us a call now!

 The industry term for foggy or clouded windows is “seal failure.”
 Insulated window glass is made up of two individual panes of glass sealed together with an air space in between.
 If that seal splits or breaks, moisture can infiltrate the air space between the two panes of glass.
 Over time, condensation will build up until your window glass appears foggy.
 This only gets worse over time, and compromises not only aesthetics but also the ability of the window to insulate properly.

 In most cases, all that needs to be done is to replace the glass – the entire window usually does not need to be removed and replaced.
 Modern insulated glass comes in a sealed unit from the factory.
 After their initial trip to gather measurements, our glaziers remove the old glass unit and replace it with a new one.

 Whether caused by accident or intention, broken glass needs to be addressed for safety and aesthetic reasons.
 When our West Linn glass pros come out to look at your specific situation, we assess what needs to be done to get your window back to how it was.
 Most often, we will remove the old glass and replace it with new.

 Some windows are just too old or too damaged to be repaired.
 If you have single-pane windows or windows that are drafty, you may want to consider new energy-efficient replacements.
 These will vastly decrease heat leakage to the outside, increase the warm feeling of your home or place of business, as well as decrease noise pollution.

 If noise reduction is something you are specifically looking for, we carry the option of sound-reducing glass.
 We can install just the glass in your current window frames, or install entirely new sound-deadening windows and frames.